pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Novel ray-tracing Method: ASORA

 \section{Novel ray-tracing Method: \texttt{ASORA}}

-As shown by \autoref{eq:gamma}, the problem of finding ionization rates depends on being able to compute the column density $N_{\rm HI}$ of neutral hydrogen between the sources and grid points.
+As shown by \autoref{eq:gamma}, the problem of finding ionization rates boils down to computing the column density $N_{\rm HI}$ of neutral hydrogen between a source and grid voxels.
 This is the process we refer to as \emph{ray-tracing} in this context.
-In principle, it is possible to compute $N_{\rm HI}$ directly for all voxels along a ray, an approach known as ``long characteristics'' that roughly scales as $\mathcal{O}(N^4)$.
-This approach has the advantage of being easy to parallelize as all rays are treated independently.
-However, given that radiation propagates causally outward from the source and that column density is an additive quantity along a given line of sight, this approach contains a lot of redundancy.
-A variety of methods have been proposed to make ray-tracing more efficient \citep[see e.g.][for an overview]{Ramses-RT}, and \ray{} uses a version of the ``short-characteristics'' ray-tracing method \citep{raga1997}, which reduces the redundancy of the problem by using interpolation from inner-lying voxels relative to the source to compute the column density to outer lying ones.
+In principle, given a cubic grid with $N$ voxels in each dimension, it is possible to compute $N_{\rm HI}$ directly for all voxels of the grid, an approach known as ``long characteristics'' (LC).
+For a single source, it scales as $\mathcal{O}(N^4)$.
+This is because, for each of the $N^3$ voxels to treat, the number of other voxels that lie along the ray coming from the source is on the order $\mathcal{O}(N)$.
+LC has the advantage of being easy to parallelize as all rays are treated independently.
+However, given that radiation propagates causally outward from the source and that column density is an additive quantity along a given line of sight, this algorithm also contains a lot of redundancy.
+A variety of methods have been proposed to make ray-tracing more efficient \citep[see, e.g.][for an overview]{Ramses-RT}. \ray{} uses a version of the ``short-characteristics'' (SC) ray-tracing method \citep{raga1999}, which reduces the redundancy of the problem by using interpolation from inner-lying voxels relative to the source to compute the column density to outer-lying ones.
 This method reduces the complexity to $\mathcal{O}(N^3)$ but is harder to parallelize as it introduces voxel dependency.

-To understand why the ray-tracing step is the primary target for optimization in a photo-ionization code like \ray{}, note that the computational cost of ray-tracing scales with the number of sources $N_s$ while that of solving chemistry equations does not and instead scale with the mesh size, $N_{\rm mesh}$.
-This means that ray-tracing dominates the simulation cost when $N_s \gg 1$, as is the case when modelling the EoR.
-In fact, at low redshift, at least one source per voxel is expected, $N_s\leq N^3_{\rm mesh}$, and so the complexity of the ray-tracing step is $\sim\mathcal{O}(N^6)$ while that of the chemistry step is roughly $\sim\mathcal{O}(N^3)$.
+Since the effect of each source is independent, the total cost of the ray-tracing step is the number of sources $N_\mathrm{src}$ times whatever the cost for a single source is, e.g., $\mathcal{O}(N^4)$ for LC or $\mathcal{O}(N^3)$ for SC.
+On the other hand, the total cost of a chemistry step only scales with the number of voxels in the grid, i.e., $N^3$.
+This clarifies why the ray-tracing step is the primary target for optimization in an EoR code like \ray{}, where typically $N_\mathrm{src} \gg 1$.
+In fact, at low redshift, it is common to have a source in almost every voxel, so that $N_\mathrm{src}\sim N^3$, and that, in turn, the complexity of the ray-tracing step is $\sim\mathcal{O}(N^6)$ (using SC) versus $\mathcal{O}(N^3)$ for the chemistry step.